hakngrow/aave-flashloan/README.md

 `constructor(address _addressProvider) FlashLoanReceiverBase(_addressProvider) public {}`

 To instaniate the flash loan contract, we need to pass it the address of one of the [Lending Pool Addresses Provider](https://docs.aave.com/developers/v/1.0/deployed-contracts/deployed-contract-instances) of Aave.
-For this tutorial, V1 contracts from the Kovan testnet.
+For this tutorial, we will be working with V1 contracts from the Kovan testnet.

 ```